 What Should You Check Before Choosing a Firearm for Hunting?

-Are you thinking about hunting and wonder what should you check before choosing a firearm for hunting?
+Are you thinking about hunting and wondering what should you check before choosing a firearm for hunting?

 Choosing the right firearm for hunting can be difficult.
 There are many factors to consider, such as knowledge and ability, hunting preferences, and budget.